Thiazide and Thiazide-Like Diuretics

 Contraindications

-General: hypercalcaemia, hyponatraemia, refractory hypokalaemia, symptomatic hyperuricaemia (gout), Addison’s disease.
+General contraindications for this drug class include hypercalcaemia, hyponatraemia, refractory hypokalaemia, symptomatic hyperuricaemia (gout) and Addison’s disease.

-Ineffective in renal impairment: avoid if CrCl <30 mL/min (ineffective), except metolazone which retains efficacy at CrCl <20 mL/min (though used cautiously).
+Thiazide and thiazide like diuretics are ineffective in renal impairment, therefore administration should be avoided if CrCl <30 mL/min, except metolazone which retains efficacy even when CrCl <20 mL/min (though is used cautiously).

-Hepatic insufficiency: risk of hepatic encephalopathy → avoid in severe impairment.
+There is a risk of hepatic encephalopathy in hepatic insufficiency so use is generally avoid in severe impairment.

-Chlortalidone: contraindicated with sulfonamide hypersensitivity and concomitant lithium use.
+Furthermore, chlortalidone is contraindicated with sulfonamide hypersensitivity and with concomitant lithium use.

 Cautions and Adverse Effects

-• Diabetes: may cause hyperglycaemia (adjust insulin/oral antidiabetics).
+• Diabetes: may cause hyperglycaemia (may require adjustment of insulin/oral antidiabetics).

 • Systemic lupus erythematosus (SLE): can exacerbate symptoms.

-• Hypokalaemia (↑ risk to those on digoxin (↑ risk of toxicity), severe cardiovascular disease, cirrhosis (can worsen encepthalopathy), elderly, malnourished)
+• Hypokalaemia can occur, which may poses additional risk to patients on digoxin (increase the risk of digoxin toxicity), severe cardiovascular disease, cirrhosis (can worsen encepthalopathy), elderly and in malnourishment.

 • Hypercalcaemia (usually mild) due to reduction in calcium excretion, marked and continuous hypercalcaemia may be due to hyperparathyroidism